lando/platformsh/examples/platformsh-kitchensink/README.md

 # Should be running mariadb with the correct user
 cd sink/php
 lando ssh -s db -c "id" | grep app

-# Should be running the correct memcache version
-cd sink/php
-lando ssh -s memcache -c "memcached -V" | grep 1.6.

-# Should be running memcache on the correct port
-docker top landokitchensink_memcache_1 | grep /usr/bin/memcached | grep 11211

-# Should be running memcache with the correct user
-cd sink/php
-lando ssh -s memcache -c "id" | grep app

-# Should be able to connect to memcache from the application containers
-cd sink/php
-lando ssh -c "curl -I localhost/memcached.php" | grep HTTP/1.1 | grep "200 OK"

 # Should be running the correct version of mysql
 cd sink/php